optimagic-dev/optimagic/docs/source/algorithms.md

     Basin-hopping is a two-phase method that combines a global stepping algorithm with local minimization at each step.
 Designed to mimic the natural process of energy minimization of clusters of atoms, it works well for similar problems with “funnel-like, but rugged” energy landscapes.

     This is mainly supported for completeness.
-Consider estimagic's built in multistart optimization for a similar approach that can run multiple optimizations in parallel, supports all local algorithms in estimagic (as opposed to just those from scipy) and allows for a better visualization of the multistart history.
+Consider optimagic's built in multistart optimization for a similar approach that can run multiple optimizations in parallel, supports all local algorithms in optimagic (as opposed to just those from scipy) and allows for a better visualization of the multistart history.

     When provided the derivative is passed to the local minimization method.